pollfish/docs/android/google-play.md

 <div class="changelog" data-version="5.6.0">
 v5.6.0

-- Updated functionality to align with the latest Google Play policy changes.
+- Updated functionality to align with the latest Google Play policy changes
-- Location and bluetooth info retrieval functionality was removed.
+- Location and bluetooth info retrieval functionality was removed
-- Removed users properties options around social ids and other user info aside from demographics
+- Removed option from UserProperties to send info around social ids and other user info aside from demographics

 v5.5.1